Nonparametric needlet estimation for partial derivatives of a probability density function on the $d$-torus: Numerical evidence

 \section{Numerical evidence}

-In this section, we produce the results of some numerical experiments on the unit circle ($d=1$).
-More in detail, we present the empirical evaluation of the $L^2$-risks, computed thanks to local thresholding techniques for the first derivatives of some test density functions with respect to the choice of several values of the threshold constant $\kappa$, the number of observations $\N$, and, thus, the truncation level $J_{n,1}$.
-Note that, as the simulations are produced over finite samples, they should be read as a reasonable hint.
-Following Theorem \ref{thm:maintheorem}, fixed $B=2$, we set $\N=8000$ and we fix $\tilde{J}_{8000,1}=4$.
-Thus, we define
+In this section, we produce the results of some numerical experiments for $d=1,2$.
+We present the empirical evaluation of the $L^p$-risks ($p=2,3,5,\infty$), computed thanks to local thresholding techniques for the first and the second derivatives of some test density functions with respect to the choice of several values of the truncation bandwidth $\Jn$, the cardinality of cubature points $\Kj$ for any $j=1,\ldots,\Jn$, and the threshold constant $\kappa$.
+The weight function $b$ has been defined as the suitably rescaled primitive of the function $u \mapsto \exp(-\left(1-x^2\right)^{-1})$ (cf. Figure \ref{fig:01bis} and see also \cite{MaPeCUP}).
+Note that, as the simulations are produced over finite samples, they should be read as a reasonable hint.\\

-so that the norm $\norm{\psijkm}_{\Ltwo}$ is approximated by $I_m B^{jm}$ (see again \cite{bkmpAoSb}).\\ Fixed $m=1$, the threshold is chosen so that where $\kappa_0=0.5,1,2.5,5$.
-Our test is based on three different density functions (see Figure \ref{fig:2}).